 Every connection on this boat uses adhesive-lined heat shrink crimp connectors.
 When you heat these, the adhesive inside melts and creates a waterproof seal around the wire.
 No moisture gets in.
 No corrosion forms.
 No resistance increases over time.

-What I don't use:
+What I do not use:

 - Wire nuts.
 They loosen with vibration.
 A bass boat at 70 mph is a vibration machine.